andreiboyanov/blue-moon-cooking/README.md

 ## Creating a database

 In this version of the product you have to create the application database.
-To do so, execute the following commands:
+To do so, execute the following commands in the root directoryof the project:

 ```shell
  source .env && export $(cut -d= -f1 < .env)